VagabundoProgramming/CV-Medical-Imaging/README.md

 It is complemented with several pooling layers to simplify the result.
 It uses ReLU as the activation function.

-With the dataset provided it has a 89.4% accuracy.
+With the dataset provided it has a 88% accuracy.

-## Stochastic Model
-A stochastic model to compare and have as a baseline.

-50% accuracy

 ## "A ojo" Model
 A simple algorithm that reads the image pixels row by row and if a severe difference